stereoplegic/structor/docs/README.md

   <img width="30%" src="https://raw.githubusercontent.com/ipselon/structor/master/docs/img/structor-workspace-mode-switch-btns.png" />
 </p>

 On this stage of the tutorial the current page should be in the edit mode.
-If not, please set edit mode on.
+If not, please set the edit mode on.

 ### Installing component presets

 However we can work in Structor with only those components which are shipped with Structor distribution, in this tutorial we will install a package of [Material UI](https://github.com/ipselon/mui-next-spkg) components from [Structor Market](https://github.com/ipselon/structor-market).

 Activate a library button with plus icon as it is shown on the screenshot below.
-The library panel show the groups of available components in the current project.
+The library panel shows the groups of available components in the current project.
 Find the `Install` button at the top of the left-side panel and click on it.

 <p align="center">
   <img width="70%" src="https://raw.githubusercontent.com/ipselon/structor/master/docs/img/first-tutorial-open-library.png" />